MISP/MISP/config/Migrations/README.md

 ### Updating

 - Use the build in migration tool of Cerebrate via the UI / API
-- Alternatively, run `/var/www/cerebrate/bin/cake Migration migrate` to execute the updates.
+- Alternatively, run `bin/cake migrations migrate` to execute the updates.

 ## For developers